Is the government on course to meet its fiscal rules?

 What progress has been made?

 We’re currently rating this pledge as “appears on track”.
-The latest Office for Budget Responsibility (OBR) forecast, published on 26 November 2025, the day of the 2025 Budget, suggests the government is on track to meet its fiscal rules as set out in the Labour manifesto.
+The latest Office for Budget Responsibility (OBR) forecast, published on 3 March 2026, the day of the Spring Forecast, suggests the government is on track to meet its fiscal rules as set out in the Labour manifesto.

-While the OBR’s forecast notes the 2025 Budget increases the chancellor’s headroom, from the £9.9 billion of the Spring Statement and Autumn Budget 2024 to £21.7 billion, it says the Budget “still leaves the public finances relatively vulnerable to future shocks”.
+The OBR’s previous forecast noted that while the 2025 Budget increased the chancellor’s headroom, from the £9.9 billion of the 2025 Spring Statement and Autumn Budget 2024 to £21.7 billion, the Budget “still leaves the public finances relatively vulnerable to future shocks”.

-Ms Reeves announced in the 2025 Budget that going forward the UK’s fiscal rules will only be assessed once a year, at future Budgets, rather than twice a year, as is the case now.
+Ms Reeves announced in the 2025 Budget that going forward the UK’s fiscal rules will only be assessed once a year, at future Budgets, rather than twice a year.

 Related topics